mnot/I-D/structured-headers/draft.md

 2. If the first character of input_string is a "-" or a DIGIT, process input_string as a number ({{number}}) and return the result, throwing any errors encountered.
 3. If the first character of input_string is a DQUOTE, process input_string as a string ({{string}}) and return the result, throwing any errors encountered.
 4. If the first character of input_string is "*", process input_string as binary content ({{binary}}) and return the result, throwing any errors encountered.
-5. If the first character of input_string is an ALPHA, process input_string as a label ({{label}}) and return the result, throwing any errors encountered.
+5. If the first character of input_string is an lcalpha, process input_string as a label ({{label}}) and return the result, throwing any errors encountered.
 5. Otherwise, throw an error.